aces/apptainer-squashfs-support/README.md

 and [Diagram #7](images/diag_07_RSYNC_SINGRSYNC.png).

-Again, a more general solution is provided in the [bin](bin) directory of this repo, where you can find two utilities named `sing_rsync` and `sing_rsync_here`.
-These can be deployed alongside the `.squashfs` filesystem files and the singularity image to make the process of recognizing them and booting the singularity container transparent.
+Again, a more general solution is provided in the [bin](bin) directory of this repo, where you can find two utilities named `apptainer_rsync` and `apptainer_rsync_here`.
+These can be deployed alongside the `.squashfs` filesystem files and the Apptainer image to make the process of recognizing them and booting the Apptainer container transparent.
-Running `sing_rsync` with the `-h` option will provide more information about these utilties.
+Running `apptainer_rsync` with the `-h` option will provide more information about these utilties.

 ## Other tricks and tips